 I was scared and distrustful at first but Cath’s kindness and bubbly personality were like a salve to a damaged and dying soul.
 She made rehearsals fun, welcoming and very, very, safe.
 I went on to sing with the choir at all sorts of truly memorable events, including coming down to Melbourne to sing at a concert in City Hall!
 I was able to start developing some confidence in myself and to feel like I might have some value.
 It was truly transformative.

-I was no longer the unwanted child who was prostituted, raped and used by all for whatever they wanted.
+I was no longer the unwanted child.
 I was no longer the sad and lonely teenager singing to her beloved pigs around the pig pens on the isolated rural farm.
-I was no longer the battered and brain-damaged wife being told she was ‘a great cock rag.’
 I was no longer the mother on the run with her children fearing for her life.
 I was A SINGER!!!
 Singing with a real choir.
 Singing with such greats as John Farnham, Kate Ceberano, and Isaiah.

 I was SOMEBODY!
 A real human being with a place in the world.
 A voice.
 A right to take up space.
 A right to say, ‘NO!’, ‘ENOUGH!’ and ‘I MATTER TOO!’.
 It gave me the courage to laugh, grow and come alive again.
 Now, Cath and her clan are performing the same transformation and magic on my brother Paul – whom I also talked into joining the choir.
 Thank you so much for With One Voice Brisbane and for your funding of community choirs throughout Australia!
 The work you are doing is saving lives.
 Including mine.”